mvaganov/CmdLineAsteroids/notes.md

 	decimal									0											0
 	value as time: 0 hrs, 0 minutes, 0 seconds, 0 milliseconds
 	rate increase: millisecond
-there are 5 representations of the same number, one as a binary integer, another as a binary representation of a float, then a decimal integer and decimal float, and lastly, a time representation. all 5 numbers increase at the same rate, with the rate of increase identified by the row labeled 'rate increase'. after a few seconds, the rate increase changes from millisecond to second, then second to minute, then minute to hour. show floating point number's exponent change as it increases in value.
+there are 5 representations of the same number, one as a binary integer, another as a binary representation of a `float`, then a decimal integer and decimal float, and lastly, a time representation. all 5 numbers increase at the same rate, with the rate of increase identified by the row labeled 'rate increase'. after a few seconds, the rate increase changes from millisecond to second, then second to minute, then minute to hour. show floating point number's exponent change as it increases in value.